-Ayurveda, India’s traditional medical system, offers various Ayurvedic bodywork (manual therapies) to help release impurities from the body and deeply cleanse and purify the mind, body and emotions.
-The ancient science is a complete medical system for healing disease and preventing disease from occurring.
-Ayurveda bodywork is offered in two ways.
+Ayurveda offers various Ayurvedic bodywork (manual therapies) to help release impurities from the body and deeply cleanse & purify the mind, body, and emotions.
+The ancient science offers medicinal knowledge for healing disease and preventing then from occurring.

-One-off, individual treatments restore balance to the body, mind and doshas when done properly.
 A series of medically prescribed Ayurvedic bodywork treatments are also offered in Ayurvedic Panchakarma therapy, a days-long, in-house process that attempts to restore health to the sick or injured.
-In this article, we’ll discuss the individual treatments that anyone can select for their own enjoyment and wellbeing.
+In this article, we’ll discuss the individual treatments that anyone can select for their wellbeing.

-Ayurveda bodywork calms the thoughts and allows one to connect internally, engage the senses, and experience a relaxed, peaceful state.
+Ayurveda bodywork calms the thoughts and emotions, engages the senses, and makes one experience a relaxed and peaceful state.
 Here is a detailed overview of ten popular Ayurvedic bodywork therapies.

 Oil Massage (Abhyanga) is the application of unctuous substances (Sneha Dravya) to the body.
 The massage is done with mild pressure in the same direction of the hair follicles (anulomgati) so it is comfortable to the client.
 It can be performed as a therapeutic procedure as well as a preventive procedure.
 It is found effective in psychological as well as nervous conditions.